 License

-- Provide the licenses and/or explain any restrictions on use
+- Provide a license and LICENSE file and/or explain any restrictions on use

 - Note: This should also be in the source code as well